czg-sci-42ver/csapp3e/asm/README.md

 malloc(32) = 0x55d10a69f2a0
 ```
 above main diff is one to [stderr](https://codebrowser.dev/glibc/glibc/stdio-common/fprintf.c.html) while the other to [stdout](https://codebrowser.dev/glibc/glibc/stdio-common/printf.c.html) (both use `__vfprintf_internal`).
+### `Figure 8.41`
+- race condition is that if child exit too fast, then `SIGCHLD` will be triggered too fast, then `pid` will always be zero and stuck in while loop.
+  - if `block`, then according to `man 7 signal`, `SIGCHLD` will be pending ('Between the time when it is generated and when it is delivered a signal'), so must be processed and `pid` will change.
 ## miscs
 - better not to use [ddd (archaic)](https://news.ycombinator.com/item?id=32125868)
 - see [operation](https://www.felixcloutier.com/x86/unpcklps#operation) of instruction better than description -> `UNPCKLPS`